 The University of Maine at Farmington Special Education program prepares you to teach students with disabilities at the elementary and secondary levels.
-Our program (the only Special Ed.
-B.S. degree in Maine) features hands-on experiences in local schools, allowing you to learn the skills necessary to support the success of students with disabilities in inclusive school and community settings.
+Our program, the only Special Ed.
+Bachelor of Science degree in Maine, features hands-on experiences in local schools, allowing you to learn the skills necessary to support the success of students with disabilities in inclusive school and community settings.

-Here, you’ll have the opportunity to teach literacy and math, support students in content areas, conduct assessments, design individualized instruction, implement behavioral interventions, collaborate with diverse educational professional and parents, and much more.
+At the University of Maine at Farmington (UMF) you’ll have the opportunity to teach literacy and math, support students in content areas, conduct assessments, design individualized instruction, implement behavioral interventions, collaborate with diverse educational professionals and parents, and much more.

 It’s this kind of real-world, experiential learning that has helped make the University of Maine at Farmington the premier teacher education and public liberal arts college for the state of Maine.

 What can I do with a degree in Special Education?

 NEW — Fully Online Bachelor’s Degree Program in Special Education

 In response to Maine’s critical workforce need for well-prepared Special Education teachers, Farmington is now offering a fully online Special Education Bachelor’s degree program.
 This new option will allow working adults and first-time students outside of the Franklin County area the ability to earn a UMF Bachelor of Science degree in Special Education completely online.

 Students enrolled in the new Online Special Education program will have full-time faculty advisors to support their educational progress and provide mentor support after graduation.
 In addition, when students are ready to participate in their required classroom practicum and student teaching experiences, a supervisor will be assigned to them from within the UMF network of field supervisors and school partnerships.